 If the plug enlarges and widens the pore, it’s called an open comedo or a blackhead.
 Blackheads are not caused by trapped dirt, even though that’s what they look like, so you can’t wash them away.
 The black or gray color comes from a buildup of melanin (the dark pigment of your skin) and oxidized oil.

 A whitehead is a closed comedone.
 A thin covering of skin traps the plug beneath the pore’s surface, preventing the oil from oxidizing, keeping it white and preventing it from turning gray.

-Inflammatory acne occurs when your immune system responds to the bacteria in the hair follicle and the plug.
-The degree of inflammation associated with a breakout determines the size, tenderness and potential to scar.
+Inflammatory acne occurs when your immune system responds to the bacteria and trapped oil inside the hair follicle.
+The degree of inflammation associated with these acne types determines the size, redness, tenderness and potential to scar.

 These are small- to medium-sized pink or red dome-shaped bumps that often feel tender to the touch.

 These lesions have a yellow or white center with a red base.
 Pustules form when a plug deep inside a pore traps oil and bacteria, attracting white blood cells to fight the infection.
 The greater the inflammation, the redder and larger the pustule.
 Pus is simply the collection of dead white blood cells.